jpacsai/GoogleUdacity_Nanodegree/Nanodegree/MyReads_App/README.md

 * [Compatibility](#browser-compatibility)

 ## Project
-Adding interactivity to the app with React by refactoring the static code
+Adding interactivity to the app with React by refactoring the code provided for the basic static page

 ## Dependencies
 - Starter code from [Udacity](https://github.com/udacity/reactnd-project-myreads-starter)